Raymon-Watson/D2C-Skincare-Analysis--SQL/results/key_findings.md

 ### Payment method
 By far the most common payment method is UPI, accounting for 41.12% of the payment methods used.
 The second-most is via Credit Card, only accounting for 20.56%.

+### Sales channel
+Ordering via website is the most common sales channel, accounting for 55.84% of the sales channels.
+In comparison, Mobile App accounts for 35.52%, and Marketplace for 8.64%.

 # Customer Analysis